-\ The company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for r credit method at the year-end.
+- v accommuted leave, which is expected to be utilized within the next 12 months, is treated as short-term employee benefit.
+The company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has - c accumulated at the reporting date. - The company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for - measurement purposes.
+Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit - redit method at the year-end.
 Actuarial gains/losses are immediately taken to the statement of profit and loss and are not deferred.
-The company presents the leave as a current liability in the balance sheet, to the extent it does not have an unconditional right to defer its r settlement for 12 months after the reporting date.
+The - company presents the leave as a current liability in the balance sheet, to the extent it does not have an unconditional right to defer its - settlement for 12 months after the reporting date.
 Where company has the unconditional legal and contractual right to defer the settlement for a period beyond 12 months, the same is presented as non-current liability.